Superradiance and Subradiance in Dense Atomic Gases: An Integrated Method: Introduction

-Our formalism can be briefly outlined as follows: (i) we write down the full Hamiltonian of the system, which describes the atoms interacting with a shared quantized field and a classical driving field [\eq{eq:full_H}].
-The Hamiltonian is then divided into two parts: an interaction term $V$, which consists of the interaction of two random probe atoms with the electromagnetic field, and $H_0$, which includes the interaction of the field with all the remaining atoms. (ii) We trace out the quantum field and the non-probe atoms, such that the dynamics effectively results from an atom-atom interaction and the degrees of freedom are dramatically reduced.
-This effective atom-atom interaction takes into account multiple scattering of photons to any order. (iii) We then develop a self-consistent formalism (see \fig{fig:closed_form}) in which the effective description of the full atomic ensemble is given by an average over all possible choices of probe atoms. (iv) This finally results in a nonlinear two-atom master equation of Lindblad form that captures the dynamics of the whole system.
+Our formalism can be briefly outlined as follows: (i) we start with the full Hamiltonian of the system (\eq{eq:full_H}), which describes the atoms interacting with a shared quantized field and a classical driving field.
+The Hamiltonian is then divided into two parts: an interaction term $V$, which consists of the interaction of two arbitrarily chosen probe atoms with the electromagnetic field, and $H_0$, which includes the interaction of the field with all the remaining atoms. (ii) We trace out the quantum field and the non-probe atoms, such that the dynamics effectively results from an atom-atom interaction and the degrees of freedom are dramatically reduced.
+This effective atom-atom interaction takes into account multiple scattering to all orders. (iii) We then develop a self-consistent formalism (see \fig{fig:closed_form}) in which the effective description of the full atomic ensemble is given by an average over all possible choices of probe atoms. (iv) This results in one main result of the paper --- a nonlinear two-atom master equation of Lindblad form that captures the dynamics of the whole system, given in \eqs{eq:four_parameters} and \eq{eq:master_eq}.

 In this article, we focus on the deceptively simple example of a homogeneous gas of two-level atoms and obtain the time-evolution of an initially fully inverted system.
 By calculating the radiated intensity and the off-diagonal coherence of the density matrix, we find a superradiant outburst at early times and subradiant emission immediately afterwards.
 The non-zero coherence shows that these are indeed cooperative effects.
 At late times, radiation trapping emerges \cite{holstein1947}, a regime characterized by a slowdown of emission in the absence of atomic coherences.
 Additionally, we demonstrate that observables such as the cooperative decay rate and the emission linewidth scale with the optical depth of the system.
 Finally, we investigate the slow decay in the subradiant regime, as well as the phase change of the radiated field during the cooperative decay.